timscriv/oily-tools/OilyTools/src/Apis/Products/Products.Infrastructure/README.md

 ## Infrastructure Layer

 This layer contains classes for accessing external resources such as databases, file systems, web services, and so on.
+Should contain the DbContexts, migrations, and repositories for accessing the external resources.
 These classes should be based on interfaces defined within the application (core) layer.

-## Dependencies
+## Dependencies within solution

 This layer should only be dependent on the Core project of the Api.